ocecika/HTML-CV-ANGELA/README.md

-# HTML-CV-ANGELA
+# Resume-CV-Design-N19
-This is my CV for the Assigment 2
+How to create the Resume/CV Design using HTML and CSS